Dr Anne Smith

 - +44 28 7167 5154

-Anne has been a lecturer at the Transitional Justice Institute and the School of Law since 2004.
-She teaches at both undergraduate and postgraduate levels.
+Dr Anne Smith is a Senior Lecturer at the Transitional Justice Institute and the School of Law.

 Her research and teaching interests are transitional constitutionalism, comparative constitutional law, human rights and equality.
 She has published widely in these areas and is currently writing a book on Negotiating Social Justice: The Drafting of Bills of Rights (Hart Publishing, forthcoming).